safe-waters/docker-lock/README.md

 ![Verify GIF](gifs/verify.gif)

 # Use cases
-## CI/CD pipelines
+## CI/CD
-`docker lock` is particularly useful in CI/CD pipelines to ensure that base images have not changed after testing but before deployment.
+`docker lock` can be used in CI/CD pipelines to ensure that the images used at build/test time are the same as the ones that will be deployed.
 Consider the following CI/CD pipeline:
 ```
 docker lock generate
+docker lock rewrite
 # build images
 # run tests
-# tag images
-# push images to registry
-docker lock verify
+# if tests pass, deploy
 ```
-`docker lock generate` will generate a lockfile.
-Running `docker lock verify` after deployment (in this case, pushing the built/tagged images to a registry) ensures that the base images upon which the built/tagged images rely have not changed in between testing and deployment.
-If `docker lock verify` fails, a change to a base image could have occurred before deployment.
+`docker lock generate` generates a lockfile that `docker lock rewrite` uses to rewrite Dockerfiles and docker-compose files to use their digests rather than their tags.
+This mitigates the risk that an update is pushed to an image in between building images and deploying them.
+If deploying to a Kubernetes or OpenShift cluster, [specifying digests will ensure repeatable builds](https://kubernetes.io/docs/concepts/configuration/overview/#container-images), regardless of `imagePullPolicy`.

 ## Development
 While developing, it can be useful to generate a lockfile, commit it to source control, and verify it periodically (for instance on PR merges).
 In this way, developers can be notified when base images change, and if a bug related to a change in a base image crops up, it will be easy to identify.

+To generate a lockfile, run:

+`docker lock generate`

+To verify a lockfile, run:

+`docker lock verify`

 # Motivation
 Docker image tags are mutable.
 This means an image maintainer can push changes to an image without changing the tag.
 For instance, consider the `python:3.6` image hosted on Dockerhub.
 Recently, its maintainers changed the underlying linux distribution and pushed the updated image to Dockerhub with the same tag.